Gary-Burke/the-garden-gallery/TESTING.md

 ## Bugs

+> [!Note]
-Note: I did not document my bugs on GitHub initially.
-After the discussion session with my mentor, Tim Nelson, he showed me this concept of using issues to track your bugs.
+> I did not document my bugs on GitHub initially.
+After the first discussion session with my mentor, Tim Nelson, he showed me this method of using GitHub to track your bugs.
 For documentation purposes, I have transferred all of my bugs to my project in GitHub afterwards, hence no history or track record between creating and resolving them.

 ### Fixed Bugs